 Events such as Hurricane Florence that hit the Carolinas can create major disruptions for businesses.

-Just how quickly they recover from this – or from any crisis that interrupts the normal course of business – depends on whether they have established their fundamentals.
+Just how quickly they recover from this business crisis– or from any crisis that interrupts the normal course of business – depends on whether they have established their fundamentals.

 “Businesses impacted by Hurricane Florence or any other type of disaster will inevitably recover faster if they have their core fundamentals in place,” says Alex Zlatin, CEO of Maxim Software Systems, a dental practice management software company, and author of the book Responsible Dental Ownership (www.alexzlatin.com).

-From the importance of human resources (so you can retain employees during stressful events) to customer service (so your customers return after the crisis is over), it is important that businesses avoid getting so caught up in their profit-and-loss statements that they ignore their structural issues, says Zlatin.
+From the importance of incorporating human resources best practices (so you can retain employees during stressful events) to customer service (so your customers return after the business crisis is over), it is important that businesses avoid getting so caught up in their profit-and-loss statements that they ignore their structural issues, says Zlatin.